Industry Research

 How does coordinated matching work across different blockchains?+

-Trade coordination operates at the preference layer, which is chain-agnostic -- a directed preference graph can include assets from any chain.
-Settlement, however, is chain-specific.
-For same-chain trades, atomic settlement is achievable in a single transaction (especially on Solana).
+Trade coordination can support assets across different chains, while settlement remains chain-specific.
+For same-chain trades, atomic settlement is achievable in a single transaction, especially on Solana.
 For cross-chain trades, settlement requires bridge protocols or a trusted coordinator.
 Most current deployments focus on same-chain matching with cross-chain support as a roadmap item.

 What is the addressable market for trade coordination infrastructure?+